What is marketing?

 - Convenience, shopping, specialty or unsought good: Is your product something that people pick up regularly when doing their errands (convenience good); is it something they would shop for and compare different brands (shopping good); is it something special they would only buy infrequently, like an expensive gift or luxury item (specialty good); or is it something they don't really want, but may need to buy (unsought good)?
 Understanding which category your product fits into will be important in determining how to price it, where to sell it and how to promote it.

 - Test your product: So, you understand who your prospective customers are and you've done some research on their needs.
 You've designed a product to meet their needs.
 But have you tested it?
-Sometimes, there could be small or big things about your product that put people off and that would limit its success in the marketplace.
+Sometimes, there could be something (big or small) about your product that put people off and that would limit its success in the marketplace.
 Be sure to get feedback from people who fit your target customer profile.

 You also have to consider what stage in its lifecycle your product is at.
 This can have a significant influence on your sales and profitability.